On Fire

 Michael Candy

-Michael Candy (b.
-1990) is a Gold Coast–based artist whose work utilises robotics, hardware hacking, intervention, and video.
-Candy’s practice explores the liminal realm that technology oppresses on the physical world.
+Michael Candy (b.1990) is a Gold Coast–based artist whose work uses robotics, hardware hacking, and video to explores the liminal realm that technology oppresses on the physical world.
 His installations and projects often emerge as social experiments or ecological interventions in public spaces.
-Recent exhibitions include the Adelaide Biennial of Australian Art: Monster Theatres, 2020 (Art Gallery of South Australia, Adelaide); Water, 2019 (Queensland Art Gallery | Gallery of Modern Art, Brisbane); and 1st Kathmandu Triennale, 2017 (Kathmandu, Nepal).
-Candy has exhibited broadly at Pratt Manhattan Gallery, New York City, USA; the Forum of Sensory Motion, Athens, Greece; the Instrument Builders Project + Hackteria Lab, Yogyakarta, Indonesia; and Hawapi, Huepetuhe, Peru.
+Recent exhibitions include the Adelaide Biennial of Australian Art: Monster Theatres, Art Gallery of South Australia, Adelaide, 2020; Water, Gallery of Modern Art, Brisbane, 2019; and 2017 Kathmandu Triennale.
+He has exhibited at Pratt Manhattan Gallery, New York; the Forum of Sensory Motion, Athens; the Instrument Builders Project and Hackteria Lab, Yogyakarta; and in Hawapi in Huepetuhe.

 Kinly Grey

-Kinly Grey (b.
-1990) is a Meanjin (Brisbane)-based artist who works with light, smoke, metaphysics, and feeling.
-Their site-specific installations reimagine ways to understand the world through sensory experience and poetics.
-Working in galleries and public spaces, Grey has held solo exhibitions at Metro Arts, Outer Space, and Boxcopy, in Brisbane, and The Walls, Gold Coast.
-Their work has been featured widely, including at the Home of the Arts, Gold Coast; Brisbane Festival; Institute of Modern Art, Brisbane; Byron School of Arts, Mullumbimby; Queen Street Mall, Brisbane; Enoggera Reservoir, Brisbane; and Highgate Hill Park, Brisbane.
-Grey has also participated in public programs as an invited speaker at Queensland Art Gallery | Gallery of Modern Art and Griffith University Art Museum, Brisbane.
+Kinly Grey (b.1990) makes site-specific installations that imagine ways to understand the world through sensory experience and poetics.
+Working in galleries and public spaces, they have held solo exhibitions at Metro Arts, Outer Space, and Boxcopy, in Brisbane, and The Walls, on the Gold Coast.
+Their work has featured at HOTA Home of the Arts, Gold Coast; Brisbane Festival; Institute of Modern Art, Brisbane; Byron School of Arts, Mullumbimby; Queen Street Mall, Brisbane; Enoggera Reservoir, Brisbane; and Highgate Hill Park, Brisbane.
+They are based in Brisbane.

-Kinly Grey (b.
-1990) is a Meanjin (Brisbane)-based artist who works with light, smoke, metaphysics, and feeling.
-Their site-specific installations reimagine ways to understand the world through sensory experience and poetics.
-Working in galleries and public spaces, Grey has held solo exhibitions at Metro Arts, Outer Space, and Boxcopy, in Brisbane, and The Walls, Gold Coast.
-Their work has been featured widely, including at the Home of the Arts, Gold Coast; Brisbane Festival; Institute of Modern Art, Brisbane; Byron School of Arts, Mullumbimby; Queen Street Mall, Brisbane; Enoggera Reservoir, Brisbane; and Highgate Hill Park, Brisbane.
-Grey has also participated in public programs as an invited speaker at Queensland Art Gallery | Gallery of Modern Art and Griffith University Art Museum, Brisbane.
+Kinly Grey (b.1990) makes site-specific installations that imagine ways to understand the world through sensory experience and poetics.
+Working in galleries and public spaces, they have held solo exhibitions at Metro Arts, Outer Space, and Boxcopy, in Brisbane, and The Walls, on the Gold Coast.
+Their work has featured at HOTA Home of the Arts, Gold Coast; Brisbane Festival; Institute of Modern Art, Brisbane; Byron School of Arts, Mullumbimby; Queen Street Mall, Brisbane; Enoggera Reservoir, Brisbane; and Highgate Hill Park, Brisbane.
+They are based in Brisbane.

 Kinly Grey